U.S. Automotive Market Size, Global Analysis with Growth Factors, 2026-2034

 Propulsion Type Analysis

 The segmentation, based on propulsion type, includes ICE vehicle and electric vehicle.
-The electric vehicle segment is expected to witness the fastest growth during the forecast period, driven by increasing environmental awareness and supportive regulatory policies promoting clean energy transportation.
+The electric vehicle segment is expected to witness the fastest growth at a CAGR of 12.7% during the forecast period, driven by increasing environmental awareness and supportive regulatory policies promoting clean energy transportation.
 Advancement in battery technology, improved charging infrastructure, and cost reductions in EV components are making EVs more affordable and efficient.
 Automakers are accelerating their electrification strategies, expanding EV portfolios to meet rising consumer demand.
 Public investment in EV charging infrastructure is expanding rapidly, making EV ownership more feasible and attractive for consumers and fleet operators.
 Additionally, strict emissions regulations and incentives for EV adoption are boosting U.S. automotive market growth.
 Therefore, as global efforts to achieve carbon neutrality amplify, the transition to electric mobility is expected to gain effective momentum, driving the rapid expansion of the EV segment.

 U.S. Automotive Market By Vehicle Type Analysis 2020 - 2034 (USD Million)